Meaningful copy takes time to craft well

-I will invoice you for the quoted amount less the deposit.
-My terms are seven days from delivery of the final revision.¹
+For single orders, I will invoice you for the quoted amount less the deposit.
+My terms are seven days from delivery of the final revision.

 How you publish the work is up to you.
-You may want to give me credit.
-But, once you’ve paid for the content in full, you own the copyright.
+Once you’ve paid for the content in full, you own the copyright.

 Once all the ink has started to dry, I’ll touch base with you about the copywriting and service.
 All my clients have the option to feature on my website, provide feedback and testimonials.

-Existing clients may benefit from a referral and a repeat business discount applied to hourly rates.²
+Existing clients may benefit from a referral and a repeat business discount applied to hourly rates.
+(Conditions apply.)

 Depending on your order, your content writing job may be formatted and packaged using: